werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_docker_container.md

     ghcr.io/werf/werf:latest WERF_COMMAND
 ```

-### Linux kernel without rootless overlayfs and privileged container
+### Linux kernel without rootless OverlayFS and privileged container

-Just use privileged container in such case.
-Example command:
+In this case, just use the privileged container.
+Below is an example of a command that does this:

 ```shell
 docker run \